t3rn/executor-release/README.md

 To verify the executor is running correctly:
 1. Check the terminal output for any error messages.
-2. Monitor the logs using the configured log level.
+1. Monitor the logs using the configured log level.
-3. Verify network connections to enabled networks.
+1. Verify network connections to enabled networks.

-## Running Executor in the Background
+## Running Executor in Background

 ### Option 1: Using Screen (Recommended for Beginners)
-Screen allows you to run the executor in the background and detach or reattach to the session:
+Screen allows you to run the executor in the background and detach/reattach to the session:

 ```bash
 # Install screen (Ubuntu)